 Speech Generating Devices

-Most ALS patients will experience difficulty with speech and movement as their illness progresses.
-Some patients will ultimately lose the ability to speak and use their hands, which can be both frustrating and emotionally devastating.
-Using alternative and augmented communication (AAC) devices can greatly improve a patient’s quality of life.
+Most people with ALS will experience difficulty with speech and movement as their illness progresses.
+Some people living with ALS will ultimately lose the ability to speak and use their hands, which can be both frustrating and emotionally devastating.
+Using alternative and augmented communication (AAC) devices can greatly improve the quality of life of a person living with ALS.
 (When Medicare began paying for communication devices in 2001, they decided to refer to AAC devices as SGD’s — Speech Generating Devices.
 The acronyms are interchangeable).
 SGD includes systems such as sign language, symbol or picture boards, and electronic devices with synthesized speech.

 Although the same systems can be used for either augmentative communication or alternative communication, there is a difference between the two.
 Augmentative systems are used by people who already have some speech but are either unable to be understood, or have limited speaking ability.
 These other modes of communication are used to support, or supplement, what the person is able to say verbally.
 Alternative communication is the term used when a person has no speech.
 These people must completely rely on another method to make all their ideas, wants, or needs known.

 Electronic communication devices are used by anyone who can’t make themselves verbally understood.
 Many different electronic communication systems are available.
 Some communication systems are custom-designed for a specific user or can only be used in specific situations.
-For example, a communication system that works through a desktop computer cannot travel with the patient to doctor visits, but a laptop or notebook computer is more portable and will allow the system to travel with the patient.
+For example, a communication system that works through a desktop computer cannot travel with the person with ALS to doctor visits, but a laptop or notebook computer is more portable and will allow the system to travel with the person with ALS.